CEKlopfenstein/p5.js-Random-2D-Height-Map/README.md

 number of these scattered around the map and set them to the max height.
 Then you set all neigboring points to the high points to a lower value.
 Repeating this process until they hit the lower limit.
 Giving you your height map.
 Point-Fall acts as the master branch of this generation idea.
 With a few relating branches.
-[Plans](https://github.com/CEKlopfenstein/p5.js-Random-2D-Height-Map/issues/8)
+[Plans for **Point-Fall**.](https://github.com/CEKlopfenstein/p5.js-Random-2D-Height-Map/issues/8)
 ##### Speed-Opt
 This branch is related to **Point-Fall** and was used as a testing ground to find faster ways of generating the height values in same general way as Point-Fall.